atomone-hub/atomone/x/feemarket/AIMD.md

 // netGasDelta returns the net gas difference between every block in the window and the target block size. newBaseGasPrice := currentBaseGasPrice * (1 + newLearningRate * (currentBlockSize - targetBlockSize) / targetBlockSize) + delta * netGasDelta(window)
 ```

+The expected behavior is the following: when the current block size is close to
+the `targetBlockSize` (in other words, when `blockConsumption` is in the
+`gamma` range), then the base gas price is close to the right value, so the
+algorithm reduces the learning rate to reduce the size of the oscillations.
+By
+contrast, if the current block size is too small or too high
+(`blockConsumption` is out of `gamma` range), then the base fee is apparently
+far away from its equilibrium value, and the algorithm increases the learning
+rate.

 ## Examples